bitrix24/b24restdocs/tutorials/chat-bots/index.md

                 'TYPE'                  => 'B',
                 // Type of bot, B - bot, responses come immediately, H - human, responses come with a delay of 2 to 10 seconds
                 'EVENT_MESSAGE_ADD'     => $handlerBackUrl,
-                // Link to the event handler for sending messages to the bot (required) 'EVENT_WELCOME_MESSAGE' => $handlerBackUrl,
+                // Link to the message sending event handler for the bot (required) 'EVENT_WELCOME_MESSAGE' => $handlerBackUrl,
-                // Link to the event handler for opening a dialog with the bot or inviting it to a group chat (required) 'EVENT_BOT_DELETE'      => $handlerBackUrl,
+                // Link to the handler for the event of opening a dialog with the bot or inviting it to a group chat (required)
+                'EVENT_BOT_DELETE'      => $handlerBackUrl,
-                // Link to the event handler for deleting the bot from the client side (required) 'PROPERTIES'            => array( // Personal data of the chatbot (required) 'NAME'              => 'Reportoo',
+                // Link to the handler for the event of deleting the bot from the client side (required) 'PROPERTIES'            => array( // Personal data of the chatbot (required) 'NAME'              => 'ReportBot',
-                    // Name of the bot (required one of the fields NAME or LAST_NAME) 'LAST_NAME'         => '',
+                    // Name of the bot (required, one of the fields NAME or LAST_NAME) 'LAST_NAME'         => '',
-                    // Last name of the bot (required one of the fields NAME or LAST_NAME) 'COLOR'             => 'AQUA',
+                    // Last name of the bot (required, one of the fields NAME or LAST_NAME) 'COLOR'             => 'AQUA',
                     // Color of the bot for the mobile application RED, GREEN, MINT, LIGHT_BLUE, DARK_BLUE, PURPLE, AQUA, PINK, LIME, BROWN, AZURE, KHAKI, SAND, MARENGO, GRAY, GRAPHITE
                     'EMAIL'             => 'no@mail.com',